wobbly pen

 no matter what it takes

-Published in DV on September 7, 2025
+Published in Dissident Voice, September 7, 2025

 Echo in a Bottle

-On a Carolina beach I slogged into the labyrinth of history, or at least a lost man’s story.
+on a Carolina beach I slogged into the labyrinth of history, or at least a lost man’s story.

 old glass in the gray sand